ethz-asl/map_api/map-api/README.md

 To guarantee consistency and consensus we enforce access to dmap data through a specific interface we call a *Transaction*.
 If you are familiar with git, you should be able to get used to Transactions fairly quickly.
-Here is how to use them, assuming we have defined a table as above:
+Here is how to use them, assuming you have defined a table and gained access to chunks as above:

 ```c++
 dmap::Transaction transaction;